takundagorogodo/-Real-Time-Chat-Application/README.md

 ---

+## 🎯 Problem Statement & Motivation

+At our college, important academic communications—such as exam schedules, assignment deadlines, and official announcements—are often shared through WhatsApp.
+However, due to the informal and cluttered nature of the platform, many students tend to miss critical updates among non-academic messages.

+To address this challenge, we designed and developed a dedicated real-time chat application exclusively for college members.
+This platform requires users to authenticate using their official college email IDs, ensuring that only students and staff can access it.

+The application is intended strictly for academic communication, enabling structured and reliable interaction between students and faculty.
+By centralizing communication in a purpose-built system, we aim to improve information visibility, reduce missed updates, and create a more focused academic environment.

+---

 ## 🚀 Overview

 This application enables real-time one-to-one messaging with advanced features such as delivery tracking, read receipts, typing indicators, and live user presence.